General Motors: Tool and die strike of 1939

-The tool and die strike of 1939, also known as the "strategy strike", was an ultimately successful attempt by the United Auto Workers Union (UAW) to be recognized as the sole representative for General Motors workers.
+The tool and die strike of 1939, also known as the "strategy strike", was an ultimately successful attempt by the UAW to be recognized as the sole representative for General Motors workers.
 In addition to representation rights, the UAW, working jointly with the Congress of Industrial Organizations (CIO), sought to resolve existing grievances of skilled workers.

 United Auto Workers (UAW) strike of 1945–1946

-From November 21, 1945, until March 13, 1946, (113 days) CIO's United Automobile Workers (UAW), organized "320,000 hourly workers" to form a US-wide strike against the General Motors Corporation, workers used the tactic of the sit down strike.
+From November 21, 1945, until March 13, 1946, (113 days) the UAW organized "320,000 hourly workers" to form a US-wide strike against the General Motors Corporation, workers used the tactic of the sit down strike.
 It was "the longest strike against a major manufacturer" that the UAW had yet seen, and it was also "the longest national GM strike in its history".
 As director of the UAW's General Motors Department (coordinator of union relations with GM), Walter Reuther suggested to his colleagues the idea of striking the GM manufacturing plants with a 'one-at-a-time' strategy, which was "intended to maximize pressure on the target company".
 Reuther also put forth the demands of the strikers: a 30 percent increase in wages and a hold on product prices.
 However, the strike ended with the dissatisfaction of Walter Reuther and the UAW, and the workers received only a 17.5-percent increase in wages.

 2007 General Motors strike

-The 2007 General Motors strike was a strike from September 24 to 26, 2007, by the United Auto Workers (UAW) against General Motors.
+The 2007 General Motors strike was a strike from September 24 to 26, 2007, by the UAW against General Motors.

-On September 24, 2007, General Motors workers represented by the United Auto Workers union went on strike against the company.
+On September 24, 2007, General Motors workers represented by the UAW union went on strike against the company.
 The first US-wide strike against GM since 1970 was expected to idle 59 plants and facilities for an indefinite period of time.
 Talks broke down after more than 20 straight days of bargaining failed to produce a new contract.
 Major issues that proved to be stumbling blocks for an agreement included wages, benefits, job security and investments in US facilities.

 Two car assembly plants in Oshawa, Ontario and a transmission facility in Windsor closed on September 25.
 However, on September 26, a tentative agreement was reached, and the strike's end was announced by UAW officials in a news conference at 4 a.m.
 By the following day, all GM workers in both countries were back to work.